 The question is how many control instances should be tested.
 Many CPA firms developed testing tables indicating the amount of controls to test depending on the frequency of the control and risk involved.
 Control’s frequency can be annual, quarterly, monthly, weekly, daily, multiple times a day or ad-hoc.
 Generally, for automated controls testing one instance is sufficient provided ITGC controls operate effectively.

-Many Companies also develop so called Control Testing Templates where actual testing work is documented.
-The template include control description, testing attributes, description of testing procedures performed, date of testing, roll-forward testing performed, among other details.
-Sometimes walk-throughs performed as part of Step 2 are documented in the same templates where the testing is documented.
-However, walk-throughs should be performed before the actual testing is.
+Many companies also develop so called Control Testing Templates where actual testing work is documented.
+The template includes control description, testing attributes, description of testing procedures performed, date of testing, roll-forward testing performed, among other details.

 It may be helpful to have one central depository of key controls referred to as Control Matrix.
-The Matrix will include the description of each control, financial cycle it belongs to, unique #, indication if it is manual or automated, estimated frequency for manual controls (e.g. monthly, quarterly, ad-hoc).
+The Matrix will include the description of each control, financial cycle it belongs to, unique #, indication if it is manual or automated, estimated frequency for manual controls (e.g., monthly, quarterly, ad-hoc).

 Other SOX Questions